pauginer/wikimedia-attribution-framework/docs/index.md

   />
 </GridLayout>

-This is a living and growing document and we welcome suggestions and input for new scenarios not yet covered on the Attribution project discussion page. <!--TODO Add link to Attribution project Talk page>
+This is a living and growing document and we welcome suggestions and input for new scenarios not yet covered on the Attribution project discussion page. <!--TODO Add link to Attribution project Talk page -->

 <!-- ## Example of an embed